simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

 run.update_tags(['random-numbers', 'WIP', 'completed'])
 ```

 Now running our code and allowing the run to complete should show that a new tag is added to the run in the `Runs` tab of the UI.
-If the code is ran and stopped mid way through its iterations, then the run should not have the new tag.
+If the code is executed and stopped mid way through its iterations, then the run should not have the new tag.
 You can then use the filters in the UI to only show runs which fully completed - in our case, this should only show the one run which we just allowed to be fully completed.

 The full code after completing the above section is as follows:
 ```  py